 Accelerated Chemistry is a demanding introduction to the foundations of matter and its behavior.
 Topics include fundamentals as well as modern atomic theory, chemical equilibrium, electrochemistry, and thermodynamics, drawing upon skills and knowledge gained in physics.
 In order to cover a broad range of topics and include real-world applications, new topics are introduced quickly and mastery is built through problem-solving and laboratory investigation.
 Laboratory activities explore increasingly complex systems with numerical techniques where applicable.
 The course includes a detailed foundation in organic and biochemistry to prepare students for biology.
 This is a course for students with good analytical skills, curiosity about nature, and desire to apply knowledge in complex ways.

-Prerequisites: Earn an A- in freshman Physics.
+Prerequisites: Earn an A- in freshman Physics or teacher approval.